Naoki95957/BioAttendance/README.md

   - Silicon Labs CP210x USB to UART Bridge Driver Ver.
 10.1.8.2466
   - buad 9600, 8 data bits
   - for windows, check the device manager to ensure your device is comming up under 'Ports (COM & PT)'

+Testing HTTP webservicing
+  - Use incognito or any browser that doesn't chache
+    - This is neccessary since the communication is primarily going to be done by indexing the url header

 ### [Arduino IDE](https://www.arduino.cc/en/Main/Software)
   - **When uploading, don't forget to hold boot!**